Navid200/xDrip/docs/Logs.md

 This will open a new screen titled “Error and Event List.”
 You can scroll up and down to navigate through the logs and access older entries.
 The newest logs are displayed at the top.
 ![](./images/EventLogsSample.png)

-The logs may contain user IDs, passwords or serial numbers.
-Be careful whom you are sharing them with and hide (blackout) sensitive content if necessary.
+The logs may contain user IDs, passwords, or serial numbers.
+Be cautious about whom you share them with and hide (blackout) sensitive content if necessary.

-At the top of the screen, you can choose different categories of logs to be shown.
-Please enable all if sharing logs through a screenshot with someone trying to help you troubleshoot.
+At the top of the screen, you can choose different categories of logs to display.
+Please enable all categories if sharing logs via a screenshot with someone helping you troubleshoot.

-At the bottom, you can tap on `Save Logs` to save a text file containing the logs.
+At the bottom of the screen, you can tap `Save Logs` to save a text file containing the logs.